tinacms/tina.io/content/docs/integrations/nextjs.md

 next:
 ---

-NextJS is a flexible React framework and there are many different ways to build with it.
+Next.js is a flexible React framework and there are many different ways to build with it.

 <div class="callout">
 <img className="learnImage" src="../../../img/tina-laptop.png" alt="" />